 Hokkaido: Sapporo and surrounding areas

-Best time to visit: May 4 to 11, 2017
+Best time to visit: May 4 to 8, 2019

 Hokkaido is the perfect destination for nature-lovers, especially those who want to join in on the cherry blossom craze but not particularly fond of jostling with the crowds.
-Beyond the cherry blossoms spots, Hokkaido has so much to offer in terms of sceneries, road trip destinations, food, and culture, so I suggest you spend at least a full week in the area.
+Beyond the cherry blossoms spots, Hokkaido has so much to offer in terms of scenery, road trip destinations, food, and culture, so I suggest you spend at least a full week in the area.
 Sapporo is the best base, especially if you plan to drive around.

 Plan your trip to Hokkaido – Three airports serve Hokkaido (New Chitose, Asahikawa, Sapporo Okadama) so look into air travel as an option to get to the area.
 Otherwise, you can reach Sapporo by shinkansen as well.
 While it’s possible to go around Hokkaido using the public transportation, it’s much more comfortable and convenient to travel around by car.
 You can book a rental car here.

 Stay in Sapporo – Due to its central location in Hokkaido, Sapporo is the best base for traveling around the prefecture, especially if you will be renting a car.
 Stay in Hotel Mystays Sapporo Aspen (double rooms start at USD 80) or Sapporo Grand Hotel (twin rooms start at USD 100).
 For a budget option, check out Social Hostel 365 (beds start at USD 22).

 Map: Where to see the cherry blossoms in Japan